Caia-Tech/the-burden/README.md

-# Maryland Judicial Corruption - FOIA Campaign
+# Maryland Judicial, Executive, and Multi-Agency Corruption - FOIA Campaign

 ## The Situation
 Federal Case 8:25-cv-02006-TDC exposed systematic corruption in Maryland's judicial system.
 After the case was dismissed in just 2 days by a judge named as a defendant, I'm launching a comprehensive FOIA campaign to expose the truth.